Chleba/PIXELARTOR/README.md

 Thanks to Electron, yarn, THREEJS teams and all others developers for their hard work on amazing libraries and frameworks that i've been able to use easily to create this tool. (see [package.json](./package.json) for every package I used and it's developers)

 ## LICENSE
-SHADERed is licensed under MIT license.
+PIXELARTOR is licensed under MIT license.
 See [LICENSE](./LICENSE) for more details.